The Divorce Process in Utah

 Regardless of the instigating factors, divorce is a stressful and draining situation for all parties involved.
 With a divorce rate higher than the national average–3.6% for Utahans versus 3.4% for all Americans, according to a U.S. Census Bureau study–Utahans face this potentially complicated and often overwhelming process more than most.
 To help remove some of the confusion and anxiety surrounding getting divorced in Utah, here is a step-by-step overview of the divorce process in the state.

 Because divorce can easily get messy and contentious, hiring a knowledgeable divorce attorney is often in your best interests to help protect your assets and child custody concerns.
-Utah divorce attorney Eric.
+Salt Lake County divorce attorney Eric.
 M. Swinyard specializes in all aspects of family law, serving Utahans from his offices in Salt Lake City and Provo.

-To schedule a free consultation, please contact Eric M. Swinyard today.
+To schedule a consultation, please contact Eric M. Swinyard today.

 Part 1: File for Divorce